Mrian07/Proyeksi/docs/installation-and-operations/installation-faq/README.md

 Please follow these steps:

 1. Make a dump of your Bitnami database to export your data.
 You can refer to the [Bitnami documentation](https://docs.bitnami.com/general/infrastructure/mysql/administration/backup-restore-mysql-mariadb/).
 1. Make a dump of files you might have uploaded.
-You can refer to the [Bitnami documentation](https://docs.bitnami.com/general/apps/openproject/) to perform a full dump.
+You can refer to the [Bitnami documentation](https://docs.bitnami.com/general/apps/proyeksiapp/) to perform a full dump.
 1. Copy both dumps to the server you want to install ProyeksiApp on.
 1. Install ProyeksiApp using the packaged installation.
 1. By default, this will allow you to install a PostgreSQL database, which we recommend.
 You can migrate your data from MySQL using https://pgloader.io
 1. Import the dump into your new database.
-You can get your configuration by running `sudo openproject config:get DATABASE_URL`
+You can get your configuration by running `sudo proyeksiapp config:get DATABASE_URL`
-1. Extract the Bitnami backup, and copy your file assets into the relevant directory (e.g. in `/var/db/openproject/files` for uploaded files)
+1. Extract the Bitnami backup, and copy your file assets into the relevant directory (e.g. in `/var/db/proyeksiapp/files` for uploaded files)
 1. Restart ProyeksiApp

 ### Are there extra fees to pay, in terms of installing the ProyeksiApp software?

-The Community Edition and [Enterprise on-premises edition](https://www.openproject.org/enterprise-edition/) are on-premises solutions and thus need installation from your side while the [Enterprise cloud edition](https://www.openproject.org/hosting/) is hosted by us.
+The Community Edition and [Enterprise on-premises edition](https://www.proyeksi.id/enterprise-edition/) are on-premises solutions and thus need installation from your side while the [Enterprise cloud edition](https://www.proyeksi.id/hosting/) is hosted by us.
 The Community edition is for free and we ask you to do the installation yourself.
-Of course we support you with a clear and easy [installation guide](https://www.openproject.org/download-and-installation/).
+Of course we support you with a clear and easy [installation guide](https://www.proyeksi.id/download-and-installation/).
 If you would like us to install the **Enterprise on-premises edition** for you, we are charging a fee of €150 (excluding VAT) for this once-off service.
 You can add the installation support during your [Enterprise on-premises edition booking process](../../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/#order-the-enterprise-on-premises-edition).

 ### How do I get SSL certificates (in case of installation support by ProyeksiApp employee)?
 Do we have to purchase them?